robert-mccarthy-ca/modern-druid/README.md

 The consequences are dire and synchronous.
 Our global food supply, reliant on stable climates, faces simultaneous breadbasket failures.
 Soaring wealth inequality collides with rapid food price inflation, creating a pincer movement on global stability.
 We are witnessing the **Sixth Mass Extinction** in real-time, with ecosystem collapses from coral reefs to insect populations.

 **The Inescapable Conclusion: The Need for Drawdown and Intervention** The data leads to an unavoidable conclusion: **emission reduction alone is now insufficient.** The feedback loops we have triggered will continue to warm the planet for centuries.
 To restore a safe climate, we must actively remove **trillions of tonnes of CO₂ from the atmosphere** to lower concentrations to a level that can re-stabilize the cryosphere and re-freeze the permafrost.
 And it needs to be done before methane reaches concentrations that we cannot survive, much less fix.
+1.5 C above pre-industrial temperatures releases too much carbon for us to stop this in time.
+1.5 C is not a safe level, we need 0 C, we need the permafrost to refreeze if we want today's schoolchildren to die of old age.

 Furthermore, the rate of warming is now outpacing the rate at which even the most aggressive drawdown can act.
 This creates a compelling, albeit temporary, case for **solar radiation management (SRM)** interventions, such as marine cloud brightening, to rapidly cool critical regions like the Arctic and buy the crucial time needed for drawdown to take effect.